 Briana Ferguson begins every morning with a big cup of coffee and a whole lot of pigs to care for.
 Briana starts walking through the barn and making a mental list of what needs to be accomplished for the day.

 Briana grew up in small town on a hobby farm near Kerkhoven, MN.
 Growing up with sheep and cattle, and participating in 4-H at a young age developed Briana’s passion for animals.

 After graduating high school, she packed up her bags and moved to Fargo, ND, where she attended North Dakota State University and obtained her Bachelors of Science degree in Animal Science.
 “It’s a science-based program that focuses on production and management of livestock, including food animal nutrition, reproduction, genetics, and growth,” explained Briana.

-No doubt this gave Briana a cutting edge when she showed up to the Pipestone System’s booth at NDSU’s career fair.
-“I was just about to finish my degree, and wanted to use my education in a hands-on job,” said Briana, “so I applied for a Manager-In-Training (MIT) position at Pipestone System.”
+No doubt this gave Briana a cutting edge when she showed up to the Pipestone Management’s booth at NDSU’s career fair.
+“I was just about to finish my degree, and wanted to use my education in a hands-on job,” said Briana, “so I applied for a Manager-In-Training (MIT) position at Pipestone Management.”

 Briana started working in gestation at Bluestem near Mitchell, SD, and only a year later, she was promoted to the Farrowing lead.
 Feeding, processing, and fostering piglets are a few of the duties she oversees with her farrowing technicians.
 On an average day at, there are 200-300 piglets born in her barn, and her number one job is to make sure every sow and piglet’s needs are attended to.